Joseph Oliach Eciru

-Joseph Oliach Eciru is a Catholic bishop, who is the Bishop of Soroti, since 25 May 2019.
+Joseph Oliach Eciru is a Catholic priest, who has served as the Bishop of Soroti since 25 May 2019.

 Early life and education

 Eciru was born 11 August 1970 at Ookai Village, Dokolo Parish, Gweri sub-county in Soroti District.
-His deceased parents are John Francis Oliac and Ann Maria Aguti.
+His parents are John Francis Oliac and Ann Maria Aguti.

 He attended Gweri Primary School and St. Aloysius Demonstration Primary School in Ngora.
 He studied at St. Peter's Seminary Madera, in the city of Soroti for his O-Level studies.
 He then completed his A-Level education at St. Pius X Seminary in Nagongera, Tororo District.

 He was ordained a priest on 9 August 2003, at St. Patrick's Catholic Parish, Madera by Bishop Erasmus Desiderius Wandera.
 Eciru later obtained a Licentiate in Sacred Scripture at the Pontifical Biblical Institute (Biblicum), in Rome.
 This was followed by a Doctorate in Biblical Theology from Pontifical Urbaniana University, also in Rome.

 Priesthood

 Father Eciru served as a lecturer of Latin at St. Peter's Seminary Madera, before he lectured Sacred Scripture at St. Paul's National Seminary Kinyamasika, in Fort Portal, in the Western Region of Uganda.
 At the time of his appointment as Bishop of Soroti Diocese he was serving as Lecturer of Sacred Scripture at St. Mary's National Seminary in Ggaba, Kampala.